annmcnamara/matplotlib-challenge/README.md

 * Details regarding generated figures and tables are found below

+#### Observation 1: Only two drugs reduce the average tumor volume, Capomulin is one of them.

 All the tumor volumes at the original timepoint are equal at 45 mm3.
 This allows comparison of final tumor volumes as one measure of drug efficacy.

-# Observation 1: Only two drugs reduce the average tumor volume, Capomulin is one of them.
-Inspecting the mean tumor volume at the final time point, only **two** drug regmimens **reduce** the tumor volume, _Capomulin_ and _Ramicane).
+Inspecting the mean tumor volume at the final time point, only **two** drug regmimens **reduce** the tumor volume, _Capomulin_ and _Ramicane_).

 Interestingly, both of these drugs have around 22\% (or 40) more datapoints than the other regimens as seen in the table below